flimflam-austin/hugo-cms-test/site/content/quick_quotes/20210302-15-year-old-farida-lawali-who-was-kidnapped-along-with-hundreds-of-her-classmates-in/index.md

 is_breaking: false
 featured_quote:
   quote: >-
-    "We were walking in the stones and thorns.
-They started hitting us with guns so that we could move.”
+    We were walking in the stones and thorns.
+They started hitting us with guns so that we could move.

 ---
 The school girls say gunmen threatened to kill them as they marched the girls into a nearby forest.